Sign up now and enjoy an additional 10% cashback.

 Save even more if you switch currency to GBP and then use esimdb3off.
 Get 3 GBP off instead of 3 USD or 3 CAD.
 I got a 5GB esim for europe for 30 days for 2.50 GBP or about $4.50 CAD.

-Currently, there are over 90 travel eSIM brands available for use in France, offering a substantial selection of over 3400 prepaid data plans.
-With such a wide variety of options, travelers should easily be able to find an eSIM that suits their specific data needs and budget while visiting France.
+Currently, there are over 90 travel eSIM brands available for use in France, alongside over 3900 prepaid data plans.
+With such a wide variety of options, travelers should easily be able to find an eSIM that suits their specific data requirements and travel duration.

-Several providers offer unlimited data eSIM plans for France, including Truely, Firsty, Airhub, Billion Connect, Yoho Mobile, Roamify, Yesim, and ETravelSim.
-It’s important to note that these plans may have limitations such as speed throttling or, in the case of Firsty, a speed limit of 256kbps.
-Pricing for these unlimited data plans generally ranges from approximately $0.00 to $44.99 USD, depending on the provider and validity period.
+Several providers offer unlimited data eSIM plans for France, including Firsty, Yoho Mobile, Airhub, Billion Connect, Roamify, Truely, Yesim, and ETravelSim.
+It’s important to note that these plans may have speed limitations or be subject to throttling.
+Pricing for these unlimited plans generally ranges from approximately $0.00 to $38.00 USD, depending on the provider and the duration of the plan.

 Orange: The largest telecom operator in France, offering comprehensive services including mobile networks, fiber-optic broadband, and enterprise solutions.